alexperlmutter/alexperlmutter.github.io/content/post/_index.md

 ---
-title: "Sequential weighting to understand transport information about confounding and selection between populations"
+title: "Sequential weighting to transport information about confounding and selection between populations"
 date: 2026-08-14
-summary: "An interactive app demonstrating sequential weighting to adjust for transport, selective ordering, and treatment group differences."
+#summary: "An interactive app demonstrating sequential weighting to adjust for transport, selective ordering, and treatment group differences."

 links:
   - icon: external-link